burakbayramli/alldata/README.md

   CSV file.
 They can be incrementally loaded into the sqlite database via a helper function.

-Data for both BIST and SP 500 are loaded in two stages, see `bist/bist.py` and `sp500/spy.py` for details.
+Data for both BIST and SP 500 are loaded in to sqlite databas in two stages, see `bist/bist.py` and `sp500/spy.py` for details.
 For example `spy.db_create` will create the initial sqlite database for SP 500 data, `spy.db_load_2010` will load all data under `2010` folder.
 For updates get a polygon.io key, place it in the appropriate place, and